 As for content, we expect to allocate one letter-size sheet of die-cut playing pieces, one 17” x 22” map, and eight to sixteen pages for rules.
 There is some flexibility here – ask us if you have a design with somewhat different requirements.

 Ares includes a limited amount of game scenario material for use with previously published games.
 One Small Step Games must possess the rights to publish this material.
 If these can’t be easily acquired, we will have to reject the submission.

 If you wish to have your art considered for Ares, please send an inquiry, along with a link to an online gallery, if possible.
 We generally only purchase pre-existing pieces of art.
 We will contact you if we wish to commission original art.

-We will pay $300 or more for quality cover art (full-page) and $50 or more for interior art (full-page).
+We will pay $300 or more for quality cover art (full-page) and up to $30 per page for interior art.
 Smaller pieces pay proportionally.

 Destination and Requirements

 For fiction and non-fiction submissions, please use the Story Submission Form found under the Submissions tab at the top of the page.

 Please email all other submissions (art, interviews, articles, and games) to firstname.lastname@example.org.